Patterdale Terrier Champions bred for hunting, show,

 Stay with him.
 If after a few minutes he has not eliminated put him back in his crate and try again in a few minutes.
 Sometimes a drink of water will stimulate him.
 Do not turn him loose in the house until you know he’s done.
 Once he is, he can be supervised loose to eat, drink and interact with his family.
 Every time he has been confined to his crate you need to repeat this.
 The fewer the accidents, the faster your house training is complete.
 In my opinion a pup should sleep in a crate for many months.
 But the need for the crate never is done.
 There will be many times for the life of the dog that you will need the crate for his safety.

-Patterdale Terrier puppies are fearless, however, without proper socialization with people and other dogs, the can grow up to be aloof with strangers and dog aggressive.
+Patterdale terrier puppies are fearless, however, without proper socialization with people and other dogs, they can grow up to be aloof with strangers and dog aggressive.

 The first three months is when sociability outweighs fear, this is the best time for puppies to adapt to new people, animals, and experiences.